Show All Answers

 Please submit the completed application to Kendra Dorais, fax 509-574-2301, direct line 509-574-2302

-There is a secure drop box located outside the entrance of the Courthouse and a new secure drive-up drop box located across from the Courthouse on the north side of Martin Luther King Jr Blvd, both available 24/7.
-There are also drop boxes located inside the Treasurer’s Office or along the West Wall outside of our office.
+There is a secure drop box located outside the entrance of the Courthouse and a secure drive-up drop box located across from the Courthouse on the north side of Martin Luther King Jr Blvd, both available 24/7.
+There is also a drop box located along the West Wall outside of our office.

 This information is located under the Washington Administrative Code (WAC) 458-18-215 and may be accessed in the Paying Property Taxes Under Protest (PDF).
 You must follow the directions provided explicitly in order to maintain your right to an appeal.